 Final thoughts on the types of ukuleles

-Researching the various types of ukuleles is the best way to decide which one is best for you in the end.
+Researching the various types of ukuleles is the best way to decide which one is best.
 In addition to the four standard sizes, ukuleles are also made with different types of strings and different materials for the body, sides, and neck.

 This includes mahogany, which is among the most popular materials because of its excellent tone quality, and high-quality Aquila strings that are easy to tune and provide a great sound.